newjanson/pikapy/README.md

 Save the file and run:

     docker build -t pikapy .

 After the image was successfully built, you can run your container with:

     docker run -d -p 5900:5900 --cap-add=SYS_ADMIN --name pikapy pikapy

 If the container is successfully built it will give you a long container ID that looks like this:

     21185ee532f0b8199490f8d5c9a2c338b4527fd8cc62a24e9b4db30e84adbb64

-If the port is open on your host's firewall, you can now connect to your container through your favourite VNC client
+If the port is open on your host's firewall, you can now connect to your container through your favourite VNC client (like [RealVNC] (https://www.realvnc.com/download/vnc/windows/)), and run pikapy like you would in your local computer.

 **Windows users**